michielvoo/docker/pester/Readme.md

 docker run --rm -it --entrypoint pwsh pester -Version
 ```

+(Notice that this command overrides the entrypoint of the image.)

 ### How to: update Pester

 Find the latest version of the PowerShell modules that are installed and update